Prefer to talk?

 Making Your Company Dormant

-You may have heard of, or seen some companies being marked as dormant by Companies House.
-Dormant Companies are companies that are registered, but not used.
-This may be for several reasons, but can include:
+You may have heard of, or seen, some companies being marked as dormant by Companies House.
+But have you ever wondered what they are?
+Simply, Dormant Companies are companies that are registered with Companies House, but not used.
+This may be for several reasons, including:

-• Registering a name ready for trading but not yet ready to use it.
+- Registering a name ready for trading, but not being ready to start trading.

-• To hold a fixed asset such as property.
-With a housing development, for example, a management company would be responsible for income and expenditure, but a dormant company can own a property or land.
+- To hold a fixed asset such as property.
+For example, a housing management company is responsible for income and expenditure, but a dormant company can own the property or land.

-• Using it to protect your sole trader trading name.
-While you're a sole trader, there's nothing stopping anyone registering your trading name as a limited company.
+- Using it to protect your sole trader trading name.
+While you're a sole trader, there's nothing stopping anyone from registering your trading name as a limited company.
 By registering it yourself as dormant, you're simply protecting your name.

 There's no special process to register a dormant company.
 In fact, it's the same as any other limited company.
-As long as the above conditions are met, it will be regarded as dormant.
+As long as there are no significant transactions during the accounting year, it will be regarded as dormant.

 Do I need to tell Companies House that my company is dormant?

-There's no need to inform them when you incorporate a new dormant company.
+There's no need to inform Companies House that the company will be dormant when you first incorporate.
 However, it is recommended to inform HMRC for the purpose of corporation tax.

-From year 2, you will need to complete your annual return as you normally would with any company (although this will be replaced shortly by the Confirmation Statement).
-As part of this report, you will need to specify your Standard Industry Classification Code (or SIC code).
+From year 2, you will need to complete your Confirmation Statement as you normally would with any company.
+As part of this, you will need to specify your Standard Industry Classification Code (or SIC code).
 This is used to indicate what your business does.
-At the same time, you can also submit the code of 99999 which is for a dormant company.
+If your company is dormant, you can use the code 99999.

 You will also need to submit your first set of Annual Accounts.
 Unless you have started trading, you will only need to submit the Dormant Company Accounts, which are more basic than the standard accounts.
 These still need to be submitted on time too, or you could face a penalty.